30 years of innovation with LIRMM

 Founded in 1992, the Montpellier Computer Science, Robotics and Microelectronics Laboratory, better known as LIRMM, celebrated its 30th anniversary this year.
 Philippe Poignet, the laboratory's director, gives us the opportunity to look back at the countless innovations that, thanks to the commitment of our researchers, have gone beyond the walls of our labs to be put to good use in fields as diverse as they are astonishing.

 " When I arrived in the early 2000s, LIRMM was already enjoying national and international renown.
-In our field, there weren't many laboratories as large as LIRMM, bringing together so many disciplines," recalls the man who would become its director 15 years later.
+In our field, there weren't many laboratories as large as LIRMM, bringing together so many disciplines, " recalls the man who would become its director 15 years later.
 At the time, Philippe Poignet was a young robotics researcher freshly arrived on the St Priest campus built in 1992 to house, among others, this new laboratory resulting from the merger between CRIM (Centre de Research en Informatique de Montpellier) and LAMM (Laboratoire d'automatique et de microélectronique de Montpellier).

-Initiated by Christian Durante and his team, including Michel Chein, this new structure, named LIRMM, was headed up in 1992 by Gaston Cambon.
+Initiated by Christian Durante and his team, including Michel Chein, this new structure, called LIRMM, was headed up in 1992 by Gaston Cambon.
 Initially, four departments were set up, which soon became three: the computer science department with 15 research teams, including one shared with the robotics department; the robotics department, which now has 4 teams; and the microelectronics department with 3 teams.
 In all, more than 400 people, including 160 researchers, lecturers and teacher-researchers of 40 nationalities, all contribute to making this laboratory one of the outposts of innovation at the University of Montpellier.

 Serving human beings